Hecatron-Forks/amaranth/docs/content/Language/start.md

 The `LEDBlinker` module will use the first LED available on the board, and derive the clock divisor from the oscillator frequency specified in the clock constraint.
 It can be used, for example, with the [Lattice iCEStick evaluation board](https://www.latticesemi.com/icestick), one of the many boards already supported by Amaranth:

+!!! warning "TODO"

-% TODO: link to list of supported boards
+    link to list of supported boards

 ```{eval-rst}
 .. todo::